 A walk through geological time at BGS Keyworth

-- groups of 10 or more should contact email@example.com to ‘book in’ in advance
+- Groups of 10 or more should contact BGS Enquiries to ‘book in’ in advance

-- visitors must sign in at Reception on arrival and sign out on leaving
+- Visitors must sign in at reception on arrival and sign out on departure.

-The Geological Walk consists of natural stone paving laid out to represent the different geological time periods, with some 40 different types of rock used over the 130-metre-long concourse.
+The Geological Walk consists of natural stone paving laid out to represent the different geological time periods, with some 40 different types of rock used over the 130 m-long concourse.

-Every step of the way tells a different story: starting from a period before life began through to the last great ice age, along the way encountering forbidding deserts, tropical seas and lands that dinosaurs roamed.
+Every step of the way tells a different story: starting from a period before life began through to the last great ice age, along the way you will encounter forbidding deserts, tropical seas and lands that dinosaurs roamed.